davve77/BetterWRD-Plugins/README.md

 &nbsp;
-### Why was my plugin rejected?
+### Plugin Policies
-Your plugin will get rejected if it breaks any of the following rules:
+Your plugin will get rejected if it breaks any of the following guidelines:
 - No use of eval or Function constructor
 - Wrong usage of includeLibrary() function
 - No obfuscated scripts